WHAT IS ON STAGE?

 COLLEGES AND UNIVERSITIES:

-St. Thomas University, University of Minnesota, St. Catherine University, Metro State University, Augsburg College, Macalester College, Concordia University, Hamline University, Bethel University, Minneapolis Community & Technical College, Minneapolis College of Art and Design, Normandale Community College, North Hennepin Community College, Hennepin Technical College, Century College, Inver Hills Community College, Summit Academy, St. Cloud State, Hazelden Graduate School of Addiction Studies
+St. Thomas University, University of Minnesota, St. Catherine University, Metro State University, Augsburg College, Macalester College, Concordia University, Hamline University, Bethel University, Minneapolis Community & Technical College, Minneapolis College of Art and Design, Normandale Community College, North Hennepin Community College, Hennepin Technical College, Century College, Inver Hills Community College, Summit Academy, St. Cloud State, Hazelden Graduate School of Addiction Studies.

-Communications, Sociology, Theater, English - Creative Writing, English - Literature, History, Education, Psychology, Music, Family Social Sciences, Leadership, Linguistics, Law, Environmental Science, Women and Gender Studies, African American Studies, Addiction Studies
+Communications, Sociology, Theater, English - Creative Writing, English - Literature, History, Education, Psychology, Music, Family Social Sciences, Leadership, Linguistics, Law, Environmental Science, Political Science, Women and Gender Studies, African American Studies, Addiction Studies, Culinary Arts.

-East Freedom Library, Shoreview Library, Sumner Community Public Library, Mill City Commons, Abiitan Mill City, Grandview Square, Women’s Foundation of Minnesota, First Covenant Church, Hazelden Betty Ford
+East Freedom Library, Shoreview Library, Sumner Community Public Library, Mill City Commons, Abiitan Mill City, Grandview Square, Women’s Foundation of Minnesota, First Covenant Church, Hazelden Betty Ford, Lino Lakes Correctional Facility.

 Students and younger audiences - Strengthening critical thinking skills and sparking emotional responses.
 Theater educators use theater to blend the arts and other educational disciplines to enhance in-class learning beyond the classroom.
 Students learn about the local theater community in the Twin Cities.

 Teachers and community organizers - Shows teachers how theater can compliment academic content and for community organizers to see the relevance of local theater productions.

-Actors/teaching artists - Gives actors creative freedom to build curriculum and to teach and discuss themes in plays in their own way.
-On Stage intends to be a fun and interactive experience for actors that they might not have in more traditional teaching settings and post show discussions at theater venues.
+Actors/theater educators - Gives actors creative freedom to build curriculum and to teach and discuss themes in plays in their own way.
+On Stage intends to be a fun and interactive experience for actors/theater educators that they might not have in more traditional teaching settings and post show discussions at theater venues.